 - fibre is found in loads of foods, and many of them are not even plants

 Of course they would also have to realise that mushrooms are fungi, and that fungi have their own kingdom.
 And that chitin is found in invertebrates as well as fungi.
 And that there are other indigestible long chain polysaccharides found in the connective tissue of animals that act as prebiotic fibres!

 So overall somewhat of a failure to reflect on past nutritional misdeeds and learn from them.
 And a perpetuation of the same fad low fat diet and largely unscientific junk science that has been served up in the UK since the 1980s at least.
 I wish I could summon up an iota of shock.

 Are you surprised by these results?

 Have you been trying to follow conventional dietary advice?
 Have the pounds been creeping on?
 Are you feeling tired?
 Have you been diagnosed with diabetes or prediabetes?
+Are you suffering from anxiety and depression?
+Are you feeling burned out?
 What if the reason you’ve been feeling awful is because of the dietary guidelines?
 Drop your comments below.

 And if you’d like some help in reclaiming your health, get in touch.